-Studying at Maynooth in 2022: What to Expect
+Studying at Maynooth in 2023-2024: What to Expect

 Welcome to the Psychology Department!
 For some of you this will be a return, and for others it will be a new experience.
-The past two years have been challenging for us all, and while we continue to face some uncertainty, we are looking forward to moving our teaching back to campus, while continuing to be supportive and inclusive to those who may not be able to attend for Covid-related reasons.
-While adjustments to our teaching methods may be needed if circumstances change, you should nevertheless plan on being on campus as a full-time, in-person student from this point onwards in your studies.
+The past three years have been challenging for us all, and while we continue to live with the presence of Covid, we will continue to have our teaching take place on campus.
+While adjustments to our teaching methods may be needed if circumstances change, you should nevertheless plan on being on campus as a full-time, in-person student throughout your studies.

-This return to campus means that, unless there are exceptional circumstances, your lectures, tutorials, seminars and supervision meetings will take place in one of the many lecture theatres or teaching rooms of the university.
-They will be named in your timetable, and the maps on Pages 18 and 19 of this Handbook will help you to find them.
-Larger lectures will take place in the lecture theatres, while smaller classes or tutorials will be in smaller rooms, such as the Psychology Department Teaching Room or PC Laboratory in the Hume Building (see below).
+This means that, unless there are exceptional circumstances, your lectures, tutorials, seminars and supervision meetings will take place in one of the many lecture theatres or teaching rooms of the university.
+They will be named in your timetable, and the maps on pages 18 and 19 of this Handbook will help you to find them.
+Larger lectures will take place in the lecture theatres, while smaller classes or tutorials will be in smaller rooms, such as the Psychology Department Teaching Room or PC Laboratory on the Second Floor of the Hume Building (see below).

-Second floor of the Hume Building, where the Psychology Teaching Room and PC Lab are located.
+Second Floor of the Hume Building, where the Psychology Teaching Room and PC Lab are located.